GMMan/st-link-hack/paper/paper.md

 ### USB interrupt handlers

 There are a couple of interrupt handlers that handle incoming USB packets.
-The specific code is not important enough to show in a screenshot, but it operates as such:
+The code operates as such:

 - Copy the packet into a 32-byte buffer
 - If currently idle, copy the packet into a 16-byte command buffer, and check the first byte for command type: